 Table \ref{tab:main_exp} shows the results on logical reasoning tasks, our Symbolic ReAct approach (applied to closed and open-weight models), and the fine-tuned open-weight models using our SymbReAct-trace data.

-\paragraph{Adding symbolic guidance in ReAct helps increase accuracy.} As expected, the off-the-shelf DeepSeek-V3 and GPT-4o models exhibit higher accuracy than other methods due to their significantly larger model sizes and extensive training.
-However, integrating Symbolic ReAct substantially boosts the performance of both DeepSeek-V3 and GPT-4o.
-Notably, DeepSeek-V3 shows a 10\% increase in accuracy on FOLIO and a 6\% increase on LogicAsker.
-Symbolic ReAct also improves the performance of Qwen2.5-7B-Instruct on FOLIO and Llama3.1-8B-Instruct on LogicAsker, outperforming their vanilla ReAct counterparts, which does not provide any guidance for reasoning schema.
+\paragraph{Adding symbolic guidance in ReAct helps increase accuracy.} As expected, the frontier DeepSeek-V3, GPT-4o, and GPT-5 exhibit higher accuracy than other methods due to their significantly larger model sizes and extensive training.
+Interestingly, integrating Symbolic ReAct still substantially boosts the performance of all three LLMs.
+Notably, GPT-4o shows a 4\% increase in accuracy on FOLIO and a 5\% increase on LogicAsker.
+GPT-5 increases 4\% on FOLIO and 2\% on LogicAsker.
+DeepSeek-V3 shows a 1\% increase on FOLIO and a 7\% increase on LogicAsker.
+Symbolic ReAct also improves the performance of Qwen2.5-7B-Instruct on FOLIO and Llama3.1-8B-Instruct on LogicAsker, outperforming their vanilla ReAct counterparts, which do not provide any guidance for reasoning schema.

 \paragraph{Fine-tuning on SymbReAct-trace data improves smaller models.} Notably, the much smaller Qwen2.5-7B model, when fine-tuned with our SymbReAct-trace data, achieves performance comparable to DeepSeek-V3, approximately 2\% lower on FOLIO and 3\% lower on LogicAsker than Deepseek-V3.
-It even nearly matches GPT-4o's performance on LogicAsker.
-This demonstrates that smaller models, when equipped with a process reward model to select high-quality reasoning trajectories with effective guidance is beneficiary, even if those trajectories are also generated by smaller models.
+It nearly matches GPT-4o's performance on LogicAsker.
+This demonstrates that smaller models, when equipped with a process reward model to select high-quality reasoning trajectories with effective guidance, are beneficiary, even if those trajectories are also generated by smaller models.
 It is important to note that the 70B models are exclusively used for generating training data for fine-tuning the process reward models.
 The process reward model itself remains a relatively small model compared to GPT-4o and DeepSeek-V3.
 Additionally, all models using our approach are considerably smaller than DeepSeek-V3 and GPT-4o, yet achieve competitive results.

 \paragraph{Symbolic-guided trajectories are better than the trajectories without guidance.} When compared to process-DPO, which allows models to choose any reasoning style without explicit guidance, fine-tuning models trained on our symbolic trajectories achieves higher accuracy on both FOLIO and LogicAsker.
 Limiting the comparison to DPO-tuned models, those fine-tuned on guided trajectories generally exhibit superior performance compared to their unguided counterparts.
 Exceptions include Qwen on LogicAsker with ReAct, and both Qwen on FOLIO and Llama on LogicAsker when employing direct prompting.